Catacombs: Etymology and history

 The first place to be referred to as catacombs was the system of underground tombs between the 2nd and 3rd milestones of the Appian Way in Rome, where the bodies of the apostles Peter and Paul, among others, were said to have been buried.
-The name of that place in Late Latin was catacumbas (feminine nominative plural; the singular is catacumba) — a word of obscure origin, possibly deriving from a proper name or a derivation of the Greek phrase cata cumbas, "below the quarries".
+The name of that place in Late Latin was catacumbae (feminine nominative plural; the singular is catacumba) — a word of obscure origin, possibly deriving from a proper name or a derivation of the Latin cata tumbas "at the graves".
 The word referred originally only to the Roman catacombs, but was extended by the 19th century to refer to any subterranean receptacle of the dead, as in the 18th-century Paris catacombs.
 The ancient Christians carved the first catacombs from soft tufa rock.

 All Roman catacombs were located outside city walls since it was illegal to bury a dead body within the city, providing "a place…where martyrs' tombs could be openly marked" and commemorative services and feasts held safely on sacred days.